Reflex syncope: Signs and symptoms

+Though rare, transient global amnesia is sometimes reported after vasovagal syncope.
+After returning to consciousness, the individual may be unaware that they fainted.

 Causes

 Reflex syncope occurs in response to a trigger due to dysfunction of the heart rate and blood pressure regulating mechanism.
 When heart rate slows or blood pressure drops, the resulting lack of blood to the brain causes fainting.